 At first the siege of Jerusalem was entrusted to subordinate officers.
 But when the fall of the city seemed near Nebuchadnezzar himself appeared.
 Jehoiachin, together with the queen-mother, the court, the princes, and the leaders seem to have surrendered to the victor.
 The punishment inflicted on the city was of signal severity.
-All the treasures of the temple and the palace were carried away, the heavier furnishings of the sanctuary being cut in pieces.
-Thus was the word of the Lord, long and often spoken, fulfilled (2 Kings 24:12, 13).
+All the treasures of the temple and the palace were carried away, the heavier furnishings of the sanctuary^{fq10} being cut in pieces.
+Thus was the word of the Lord, long and often spoken, fulfilled (42802 Kings 24:12, 13).
 The king himself, his mother, his wives, and all the officials, whether of the court, the state, or the army, were carried to Babylon.
 Nay, to make sure of the permanence of the conquest, "all Jerusalem" - in the sense of what made it the capital - and all who in any sense were "strong and apt for war" - who could either lead, or fight, or prepare the means for it - were carried into captivity.
 Their number is roughly stated as 11,000 (11,023[?] comp.
-Jeremiah 52:28), 11 comprising 3,000 ranked as "princes" and leading citizens, 7,000 soldiers (10,000, 2 Kings 24:14), and 1,000 craftsmen, especially smiths (2 Kings 24:13-16).
+Jeremiah 52:28),^{fq11} comprising 3,000 ranked as "princes" and leading citizens, 7,000 soldiers (10,000, 422442 Kings 24:14), and 1,000 craftsmen, especially smiths (422432 Kings 24:13-16).
 Considering that the total population of Jerusalem at that time - including women and children - is only calculated at between 50,000 and 60,000 souls, only a sparse remnant can have been left behind - and that wholly composed of "the poorest sort of the people of the land."
-Among the captives was also the prophet Ezekiel (Ezekiel 1:1, 2; 40:1, comp.
-Jeremiah 29:1).
+Among the captives was also the prophet Ezekiel

 We may as well here relate the sequel of Jehoiachin's history.
-For thirty-seven years he lingered in a Babylonian prison.
+For thirtyseven years he lingered in a Babylonian prison.
 At the end of that period Evil-merodach ("the man of Merodach"), the son and successor of Nebuchadrezzar, showed him favor.
 Selected from out the other captive kings he was restored to rank, admitted to the royal table as one of the vassals at the court of the Babylonian monarch, and had a regular allowance assigned to him suited to the wants of his family and establishment.
-This continued till his death, the date of which is uncertain (2 Kings 25:27-30; Jeremiah 52:31, 34).
-12 of the old Davidic lineage.
-His choice had fallen on Mattaniah ("the gift of Jehovah"), whose name was changed13 into Zedekiah ("the righteousness of Jehovah").
+This continued till his death, the date of which is uncertain (4202 Kings 25:27-30; 460Jeremiah 52:31, 34).^{fq12} We now rapidly near the close of this history.
+On his departure from Jerusalem Nebuchadrezzar had, with singular generosity, appointed a king of the old Davidic lineage.
+His choice had fallen on Mattaniah ("the gift of Jehovah"), whose name was changed^{fq13} into Zedekiah ("the righteousness of Jehovah").
 The new king was the uncle of Jehoiachin, being the youngest son of Josiah by the same mother as Jehoahaz (comp.
-2 Kings 23:31).
+42892 Kings 23:31).
 The eleven years of his reign may be summed up in the brief formula which described that of Jehoiakim, as of so many others: "he did the evil in the sight of Jehovah."
 And significantly the sacred text adds: